 - The Telegraph - Godstone Farm 'will not dispute liability' over E Coli outbreakA petting farm at the centre of Britain's worst E-coli outbreak faces paying out millions of pounds in damages after it accepted blame for infecting almost 100 people.
 Read more

 - ITV.com - E-coli FarmThe petting farm at the centre of an E-coli outbreak, which left several children seriously ill, will not be disputing liability in the legal case against it.
-Watch now

 The 10 things you need to know about E Coli 0157